University of Arkansas Foundation, Inc.

 UA Little Rock Foundation Fund

 Peter Kumpe is a founding partner in Williams & Anderson PLC, a law firm located in Little Rock.
 He attended Little Rock public schools, graduating from Hall High School.
-After two years at Duke University, he returned to complete his undergraduate education at Little Rock University (now UALR).
-After graduation with a Bachelor of Arts Degree, he earned the Juris Doctorate Degree at the University of Texas at Austin.
+After two years at Duke University, he returned to complete his undergraduate education at the University of Arkansas at Little Rock.
+After graduation with a Bachelor of Arts degree, he earned the Juris Doctor degree at the University of Texas at Austin.
 He is active in the Arkansas Bar Association and various civic organizations.
-He has been a member of the University of Arkansas Foundation Board since 1994, and served as Chairman in 1998-2000.

 UA at Monticello Foundation Fund